 Camps - Each year we offer two junior camps.
 We have the Junior Road Camp in the spring, and the Junior Cross Camp in the fall.

-Colorado Mini Classic - This great event is a juniors-only stage race in the great tradition of the Red Zinger Mini Classic of the 1980s.
-Located in Silt, the event is co-promoted by Two Rivers Cycling Club and BRAC, with support from the USA Pro Challenge.
+USA Junior Cycling Challenge - This great event is a juniors-only stage race in the great tradition of the Red Zinger Mini Classic of the 1980s.
+Located in Silt, the event is promoted by Two Rivers Cycling Club.

 First Race Handbook - A helpful guide for juniors and their families who are new to bicycle racing.